ensirc/fixmystreet/docs/customising/config.md

 STAGING_FLAGS:
   send_reports: 0
   skip_checks: 1
-  enable_appcache: 0
 </pre>
     </div>
           <p>
-            Any reports created will now be sent to the email of the reporter and <em>not</em> the body's; any location checks are skipped, and we won't ever use appcache.
+            Any reports created will now be sent to the email of the reporter and <em>not</em> the body's; and any location checks are skipped.
             Great for testing!
           </p>
   </dd>